mikelmaron/Cartonama/cartonama.md

 * data:
 * other:
 * time: 45 minutes
-* questions: more interest in this. is there a small postgis->geojson web service?
+* questions: more interest in this. is there a small postgis->geojson web service? maybe flask, or node.js. python would have postgis bindings

 ---
 #Putting it all Together